hackboyMcHack/bronco/index.md

 #### How do I revert this?

-Go to speed setting, tap "Enable speed setting", set speed to 25, tap "Apply".
+Go to speed setting, tap "Enable speed limit", set speed to 25, tap "Apply".

 #### Can I use this instead of the official app?